tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 2. <https://github.com/dashed/shallowequal/commit/f515936c8a790fbc225add864265b6c82881c9b1>
 3. <https://yarnpkg.com/en/docs/cli/upgrade>

-bug was fixed in v1.0.2 by moving babel settings to _.babelrc_ so that they are not consumed by RN packager by default.
+bug was fixed in v1.0.2 by moving Babel settings to _.babelrc_ so that they are not consumed by RN packager by default.

 `react-side-effect` is the only package in my project that depends on